Books by Deane Barker

 This book covered the entire scope of web content management (as I knew it at the time).
 Most of the content is still highly relevant, though it did miss the headless trend by about a year.

-Last I heard, it’s sold about 3,000 copies.
+Last I heard, it’s sold a few thousand copies.
 My reports tell me that it gets read a lot on the O’Reilly Safari platform.
 Several times, O’Reilly told me the book was “performing to expectations.”
 However, in 2018, I asked if I could write a Second Edition, and I was told that “the subject matter is no longer strategic” for O’Reilly.

 I only ever saw it on the shelves of one bookstore: Powell’s Books in Portland.